-Our favorite tips, recipes, and products for a more sustainable plate and kitchen, including eating less meat and cutting back on plastic bags.
+Updated for Earth Day’s 50th anniversary, here are some favorite tips, recipes, products, and ideas for a more sustainable plate and kitchen, including eating less meat and cutting back on plastic—even in pandemic times.

 Experts seem to agree that the No. 1 thing we can do to decrease our own personal greenhouse gas output is eat less meat.
 That is it.
 Given the vast deforestation, water shortages, methane emissions, and air and water pollution directly associated with raising mass quantities of livestock, it’s no wonder eating less meat (especially beef and pork) tops the list for how individuals can help reduce greenhouse gas emissions, according to climate scientists.
 (Bonus: Your heart will thank you too.)

-But it's easier said than done for so many people, including us.
-We're an omnivorous family and I can tell you, my children crave meat.
+But it’s easier said than done for so many people, including us.
+We’re an omnivorous family and my children crave meat.
 They love it.
-I've been working hard to find and make new vegetarian recipes to introduce to the family (see this new Pinterest board if you are also looking for ideas; I am pinning the ones we like), and I generally cook meat in any form no more than twice a week.
+I’ve been working hard to find and make new vegetarian recipes to introduce to the family (see this Pinterest board if you are also looking for ideas; I am pinning the ones we like), and I generally cook meat no more than twice a week.

-As for other ways to up your green eating game, when it comes to buying and eating food, go for local.
+It goes without saying that to up your green eating game, when it comes to buying and eating food, you go for local.
 Food (or beer, or wine) that’s locally grown or made gets to your plate via fewer food miles (i.e., less fuel and air pollution) and was likely produced in a more sustainable manner.
-This is one reason why we always fixate on so-called locavore food in certain cities around the world, like Asheville, North Carolina, where there are more local farms sourcing to restaurants than traditional dishes to eat.
-It's also why we shop every single Sunday at our wonderful local greenmarket in Jackson Heights—with reusable canvas bags, naturally.
+It’s why we shop every Sunday at our wonderful local greenmarket in Jackson Heights—which is luckily still running even now.

 And now, as promised, here’s that easy, no-fail vegetarian (or pescatarian) weeknight dinner recipe: